PDBeurope/pdb-images/README.md

 The program creates a collection of image types.
 Each scene can be rendered in different views (front, side, top; `--view` option) and in different resolutions (`--size` option).
 Besides the rendered images in PNG format, the program also saves `.molj` files (Mol* plugin states, aka snapshots, which can be loaded in Mol*) and `.caption.json` files (image captions).

-(Names of the individual files may be a bit confusing, they were inherited from an older image generation process.)
+(Names of the individual files may be a bit confusing, as they were inherited from an older image generation process.
+See section *Generated image types* for explanation of the filenames.)

 #### Summary files